datacamp-content-public/courses-interview-preparation-for-machine-learning-questions-in-python/slides/chapter_1_74af834eba04b5f46dc2ffba5d7d6ec2.md

 ```

 `@part1`
-Now calculate the RMSE value of this stupid model which always predicts the output to be the mean number of bikes rented.
+Now let us calculate the RMSE value of this stupid model which always predicts the output to be the mean number of bikes rented.
 ```python
 # fill the array with the mean value of y_test
 y_null.fill(y_test.mean())